Nyanaponika Thera: Career

 Six months after the death of his teacher, the career of Ven.
 Nyanaponika Thera was to be launched in a new direction, a permanent contribution to the spread of Buddhism worldwide.
 A.S.
 Karunaratne (a prominent lawyer in Kandy, who was Mayor of Kandy in 1945) suggested to his friend Richard Abeysekera (d.
 August 1982) (Trinity College teacher in retirement), that they start a society for the publication of Buddhist literature in English, mainly to be distributed abroad.
 The unanimous decision was that Ven.
 Nyanaponika Thera, in the Udawattekelle Forest Reserve Aramaya, would be the best director of the institution.
 Thus, on January 1, 1958, the Buddhist Publication Society (BPS) was born.

-Devoting his entire time and energy to the publications of the BPS, Nyanaponika Thera wrote tracts, encouraged others to write, collated and translated suttas, and had them published.
+Devoting his time and energy to the publications of the BPS, Nyanaponika Thera wrote tracts, encouraged others to write, collated and translated suttas, and had them published.
 In addition to his own writings, 200 Wheel titles and 100 Bodhi Leaves (booklets) - authored by numerous scholars - were issued during his editorship at the BPS.

 Ven.
 Nyanaponika Thera's biography is completely submerged in his writings.
 With advancing age having a heavy toll on his strength, in 1984 he retired as editor of BPS, and in 1988 he retired as president, ending his career there with recognition as a Distinguished Patron of BPS.
 His fame as an exponent of authentic Theravada Buddhism reached all corners of the globe.

 In 1978, the German Oriental Society appointed him an honorary member, in recognition of his combination of objective scholarship with religious practice as a Buddhist monk.
 In 1987, the Buddhist and Pali University of Sri Lanka at its first convocation, conferred on him its first ever Honoris Causa Degree of Doctor of Literature.

 In 1990, he received the Honoris Causa Degree of Doctor of Letters from the University of Peradeniya.
 In 1993, The Amarapura Maha Sangha Sabha, to which he belonged for 56 years, conferred on him the honorary title of Amarapura Maha Mahopadhyaya Sasana Sobhana (The Great Mentor of the Amarapura Maha Sasana Sabha, Ornament of Teaching).

 His last birthday (which fell on July 21, 1994) was celebrated by his friends and the BPS staff with the release of the BPS edition of his book The Vision of Dhamma, a collection of his writings from the Wheel and Bodhi Leaves series.
-On October 19, 1994, the last day of his 58th Rains Retreat as a bhikkhu, he breathed his last in the pre-dawn quietude of the Udawattekelle forest hermitage.
+On October 19, 1994, the last day of his 58th Rains Retreat as a bhikkhu, he died in the pre-dawn quietude of the Udawattekelle forest hermitage.